nagalakven/bookmgr/docs/cli_user_guide.md

   *optional.* The unique identifier of the collection to filter by.
   Example: `--id 67890`

+**Flags:**
+  -h, --help    Show help for the list-bools-in-collection command.

 #### Example Command and Response:

 ##### Example-1: List All Books in a Collection by Collection Name